 The feeling, as well as the expression, of gratitude creates good relationship interactions.
 Furthermore, expressions of gratitude motivate a partner’s future loving behavior (Nicholson, 2011).

 Does Gratitude Promote Well-Being?

 Firstly, to begin the discussion of gratitude and well-being, a brief point about psychological versus subjective well-being.
-Whilst psychological well-being and subjective well-being are correlated, subjective well-being (commonly also thought of as ‘happiness’) looks at the experience of pleasant, positive emotions whereas psychological wellbeing is concerned with living a meaningful life of constructive activity and growth (Wood, Joseph & Maltby, 2009).
+Whilst psychological well-being and subjective well-being are correlated, subjective well-being (commonly also thought of as ‘happiness’) looks at the experience of pleasant, positive emotions whereas psychological wellbeing is concerned with living a meaningful life of constructive activity and growth (Wood, Joseph, & Maltby, 2009b).

 So, does gratitude promote wellbeing?
-Let’s start by looking at a study by Wood, Joseph and Maltby in 2009.
+Let’s start by looking at a study by Wood and colleagues in 2009.
 They looked at whether gratitude is associated with all psychological wellbeing variables and whether or not gratitude has a unique relationship with psychological wellbeing, or whether in fact this association is due to the effect of the ‘Big 5’ personality factors.

 Relationship With The Big Five